tjlouw/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ### A discription of what each script does

-This schould answer what the challenge of each script was in detail:
+This should answer what the challenge of each script was in detail:

 * **0-hello_world** - Write a script that prints “Hello, World”, followed by a new line to the standard output.
 * **1-confused_smiley** - Write a script that displays a confused smiley "(Ôo)'.